volume-trader/QuantowerKB/faq/general-errors.md

 ![](<../.gitbook/assets/image (161).png>)

-* This message is displayed if you try running multiple Quantowers in parallel on the same computer or you have closed Quantower a few seconds ago and it did not finish closing yet.
-In 20 seconds or sooner Quantower can be started again.
+* This message is displayed if you try running multiple Quantowers in parallel on the same computer or you have closed VT-Terminal a few seconds ago and it did not finish closing yet.
+In 20 seconds or sooner VT-Terminal can be started again.
 * If even after a few minutes the platform fails to start, go to the **Task Manager**.
 Press **Ctrl+Shift+Esc** to open the Task Manager with a keyboard shortcut or right-click the Windows taskbar and select “Task Manager.”\
   Find the process with the name **"Starter"**, select it and click on **End task**.